Category Archives: Musical Drama

 Grade: A-

-Whenever I am fortunate enough to watch a film made in the 1930s I am reminded of the vast nature of cinema and how far it’s blossomed.
+Whenever I watch a film made in the 1930s, I am reminded of cinema’s vastness and blossoming.

 I’ve heard it said that films of the 1930s are dated and dusty, the acting style is different, and the musical scores always have a standard sound.
 I find them like little presents beckoning to be opened to escape to another time, long ago.

-The famous musical 42nd Street (1933) has seemingly been a Broadway stalwart since the beginning of time.
-This is a falsehood since a stage adaption of the film debuted on Broadway in only 1980, winning two Tony Awards, including Best Musical.
+The famous musical 42nd Street (1933) has been a Broadway stalwart since its debut.
+However, this is a falsehood since a stage adaptation of the film debuted on Broadway in 1980, winning two Tony Awards, including Best Musical.

 Director Lloyd Bacon creates a slow and steady build to set the drama properly.
 The final thirty-five or forty minutes culminate in a lavish and fascinating extravaganza of the gala show opening.